skanda890/skanda890/README-adventure.md

         Skanda is exploring language and words.
 Can you find the hidden meanings?
     </p>
     <div class="repo">CodePark</div>
+    <p>This repository serves as a test playground.
+It’s a place where experiments, code snippets, and ideas can be explored.</p>

 <div class="repo">Adventure-Academy</div>
     <p>
         An educational platform for young learners.
 Skanda needs your help with interactive lessons!
     </p>
     <p>
     Keep skanda890's adventure going by exploring their <a href="https://github.com/skanda890">GitHub profile</a>.
 Who knows what other repositories await?
     </p>
 </body>
 </html>